 I’ve partnered with Society6 to offer this as a high-quality print.
 This preprinted, full-color version is printed in high-resolution detail to make it easily readable.
 Order it in multiple sizes – including this giant wall poster perfect for office decoration or as a reference tool in classrooms.

 I release most of my artwork on a print-on-demand platform at the same time that I share it with my patrons.
-Because my Society6 storefront lets customers create a number of products with my artwork that print-on-demand when ordered, it’s been fun to see what products printed with the Emotion Sensation Feelings Wheel have been most popular.
+Because my Society6 storefront lets customers create several products with my artwork that print-on-demand when ordered, it’s been fun to see what products printed with the Emotion Sensation Feelings Wheel have been most popular.
 The most popular product?
 By a landslide, it’s this 18” x 18” canvas printed throw pillow.
-As pictures of it pop up on Instagram, I’ve enjoyed seeing this pillow in many therapist and counselor offices where it’s both a comfort object and a useful resource for reference.
+As pictures of it pop up on Instagram, I’ve enjoyed seeing this pillow in many therapist and counselor offices, where it’s both a comfort object and a valuable resource for reference.

 Printable Worksheet of the Emotion Sensation Wheel

-The XXL poster of the Emotion Sensation Feelings Wheel in fill-in-the-blank-style is ideal for a classroom activity, a therapy group to collaboratively or individually discuss and fill out, or intensive outpatient recovery (IOP) treatment program homework.
-The giant poster size printable can be printed locally through any company that prints posters.
-(Tip: for the best value, look for a printer that is able to print architectural prints.
-This type of printing is generally the best value for very large black and white prints on average weight paper).
+The XXL poster of the Emotion Sensation Feelings Wheel, in fill-in-the-blank style, is ideal for a classroom activity, a therapy group to collaboratively or individually discuss and fill out, or an intensive outpatient recovery (IOP) treatment program homework.
+The giant poster-sized printable can be printed locally through any company that prints posters.
+(For the best value, look for a printer that can print architectural prints.
+This type of printing is generally the best value for large black and white prints on average weight paper).

 TIP: Everyone thinks a little differently!
 Effective teaching invites individuals to participate in a learning project in a way that makes sense for them.
 In my own work, I’ve worked with people who found that filing in this blank wheel with colors, using markers or crayons to color in sections, was more helpful than words.